A new model for natural groupings in high-dimensional data: A highly likely clusterable Model

 \section{A highly likely clusterable Model}

-It is not too difficult to construct a set of points that satisfy Property (1), that is to say a set of points whose projection onto a random line through the origin is likely to be bi-modal when the line is chosen following a uniform distribution.
-A simple way to do this is to draw the points from a mixture of two Gaussian that are far way enough with respect to the space dimension.
+It is not too difficult to construct a set of points whose projection onto a random line through the origin is likely to be bimodal when the line direction is chosen following a uniform distribution on the sphere.
+A simple way to do this is to draw the points from a mixture of two Gaussians whose means are far away enough with respect to the space dimension.

 Consider a scale mixture of two identical, spherical Gaussians with equal priors, separated by some distance $a$.
 A random variable $X$ drawn from this mixture can be written as $X=\mathcal{N}_D+a\mathbf{e} Y$, where $\mathcal{N}_D$ is a standard normal random variable in ${\mathbb R}^D$, $Y$ is a Bernoulli random variable with $p=\frac{1}{2}$, and $\mathbf{e}\in{\mathbb R^D}$ is a unit vector.
 The random variable $Y$ can be thought of as the signal, and the random variable $\mathcal{N}_D$ can be thought of as symmetric, Gaussian-distributed noise.
 As we show below, if $a$ is large enough, we can use random projection to uncover the presence of the signal $Y$ within the noise $\mathcal{N}_D$.